nandini23795/regex-problem/README.md

       {"match": "regex", "error": false}
     * If regex not present in the textBody:
       {"match": "null", "error":false}
-    * If regex is bad regex and throw PatternSyntaxException:
+    * If regex syntax is invalid and throw PatternSyntaxException:
       {"match": "null", "error":true}

 # Clone project to your local directory